MusicPlayerDaemon/ncmpc/doc/index.rst

 :command:`search-mode = MODE` - Default search mode for the search screen.
-MODE must be one of title, artist, album, filename, and artist+title, or an interger index (0 for title, 1 for artist etc.).
+MODE must be one of title, artist, album, filename, and artist+title, or an integer index (0 for title, 1 for artist etc.).

 :command:`auto-center = yes|no` - Enable/disable auto center
 mode.
 When auto center mode is enabled ncmpc centers the current track